LtLukoziuzU/UnityPlatformTesterTask/ProgressLog.md

 * Made a MapController (for now just populates each Map Square info, will be necessary for growth cycling)
 * Made the Player find both Controllers (so that they all can interact in script)
 * Next up: Finally write logic for digging ground

+## Nov 24

+* Got the tools to work.
+Ground now can be tilled and watered
+* Got the day cycle working too.
+Going to "Bed" (house) and pressing "Use" now passes to next day, causing ground to slowly revert back to grass
+* Added some sprites, then realized, that maybe I shouldn't used copyrighted sprites.
+I am a terrible artist though, so seeds/plants' quality deteriorated, seriously.
+* Fully did shop and its logic.
+Can now buy seeds and sell seeds/harvested plants, and Player cannot walk while in Shop
+* Tomorrow finally time to finish this.
+Only two tasks left: get seeds to plant, grow and get harvested; and build script